The Primary Function of Fruit: Nature’s Strategy for Seed Dispersal

 Nutritional Benefits for Animals

-Still, not all animals consume fruits for sustenance.
+That said, not all animals consume fruits for sustenance.
 Some, like certain

 Some animals have evolved remarkable strategies to exploit fruits beyond simple consumption.
-Worth adding: the satin bowerbird of Australia, for instance, uses brightly colored fruits like those of the native quandong tree in elaborate mating displays, arranging them in ceremonial "bower" structures to attract mates.
+The satin bowerbird of Australia, for instance, uses brightly colored fruits like those of the native quandong tree in elaborate mating displays, arranging them in ceremonial "bower" structures to attract mates.
 Similarly, certain primates in Africa will cache fallen fruits, such as those from baobab trees, to consume later, effectively serving as mobile seed banks that aid in forest regeneration.
 These behaviors highlight how fruits can become tools for survival, courtship, and even cultural transmission within animal communities.